-At Calvin, we explore things—all things, in fact.
-We don’t mind getting our hands dirty either, as we use every tool God has given us to study, serve and sustain God's creation.
+At Calvin, we explore things—all things.
+We don’t mind getting our hands dirty as we use every tool God has given us to study, serve, and sustain God's creation.

 - As a student, you will have opportunities to partner with experienced professors to do research on real-world problems.

-- Have access to state-of-the-art equipment and facilities, much of which is funded by grants from institutions such as the National Science Foundation.
+- Enjoy access to state-of-the-art equipment and facilities, much of it funded by grants from institutions such as the National Science Foundation.

 - Choose from academic programs that are on the leading edge of a nationwide reform movement in undergraduate biology education.